stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2021-10-27: [StGit v1.4][v1.4] has been released.

+This is mostly a bugfix release with a couple minor features affecting importing patches from mail and `stg commit` no longer committing empty patches by default.

+See the [changelog](changelog/) for all the details on this release.

 ### 2021-09-26: [StGit v1.3][v1.3] has been released.

 This is a hot fix release that repairs a crash regression when using